ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	Applications that may require reserved capacity
 	need to commit to using EC2 over a 1 or 3 year term ==cost less than on demand price==.
-	\- **Scheduled Reserved Instances** (Scheduled Instances) enable you to purchase capacity reservations that recur on a regular schedule, with a specified start time and duration, for a one-year term.
+	\- **Scheduled Reserved Instances** enable you to purchase capacity reservations that recur on a regular schedule, with a specified start time and duration, for a one-year term.
 You pay for the time that the instances are scheduled, even if you do not use them.

 **Reserved Instance Marketplace** is a platform that supports the sale of third-party and AWS customers' unused Standard Reserved Instances, which vary in terms of lengths and pricing options
 **Spot instances** are spare compute capacity in the AWS cloud available to you at steep discounts compared to On-Demand prices.
 It can be interrupted by AWS EC2 with two minutes of notification when the EC2 needs the capacity back.